KeystoneDH/2024/_src/local.md

 ### <a href="https://www.stanganellis.com/">Stanganelli’s Italian Food</a>

 Ever heard of Erie's iconic Pepperoni Balls?
-Their claim to fame comes from Stanganelli's, a family owned Italian restaurant.
+Their claim to fame comes from Stanganelli's, a family-owned Italian restaurant.
 Not a fan of pepperoni?
 Not a problem!
 They also have amazing calzones, meatballs, various pastas, sauces, and assorted breads.

 <strong>Website:</strong> <a href="https://www.stanganellis.com/" target="_blank">https://www.stanganellis.com/</a>